ibexa/documentation-developer/docs/guide/limitations.md

 A Limitation to specify if the User has access to work on the specified translation.

 A user with this Limitation is allowed to:
-- create new content with the given translation(s) only,
+- create new content with the given translation(s) only
-- edit content by adding a new translation or modifying an existing translation,
+- edit content by adding a new translation or modifying an existing translation
-- publish content only when it results in adding or modifying an allowed translation,
+- publish content only when it results in adding or modifying an allowed translation
-- delete a translation based on a list of allowed translations.
+- delete a translation based on a list of allowed translations

 |                 |                                                                      |
 |-----------------|----------------------------------------------------------------------|